Macrometacorp/macrometa-graph-example/README.md

 In this paragraph, we will explain how to clone this repository and set up environment variables.

 1. Open a terminal window and run the command below to clone this repository.
-You can do:
+You can run:

 ```
 git clone https://github.com/Macrometacorp/macrometa-graph-example.git